kjh311/grocery_and_shopping_app/README.md

 - Recipes that I've LIKEd will appear near the top of the list, disliked near the bottom.

 - If I see a recipe that I want to make but I don't have the necessary ingredients, it will tell me: "You need eggs."
 "Add to grociery list?

-- I want to be able to add to my shopping list directly, as well as based on which recipes I want for the week.
-I choose my meal plan for the week and it adds the necessary INGREDIENTS to the shopping list.

 - After going to the store the shopping list items gets transfered to the pantry list.